 We grouped FIT and sDNA-FIT together as exclusively stool-based screening modalities with comparable burden.
-(Outcomes for stool-based modalities including HSgFOBT are included in Appendix 4.)
-The remaining modalities - SIG+FIT, SIG alone, CTC, and colonoscopy - each remained a unique screening class due to differences in bowel preparation, invasiveness, the need for sedation, and in the need for, type of, and number of non-colonoscopy tests.
-After this grouping, we were left with seven classes of screening modalities: stool-based modalities,
+(Model-estimated outcomes for stool-based modalities including HSgFOBT are included in Appendix 4.)
+The remaining modalities - SIG+FIT, sigmoidoscopy alone, CTC, and colonoscopy - each remained a unique screening class due to differences in bowel preparation, invasiveness, the need for sedation, and in the need for, type of, and number of non-colonoscopy tests.
+After this grouping, we were left with seven classes of screening modalities:

-&lt;sup>‡ The number of life-years gained with a given strategy was calculated as the difference in model-predicted life expectancy between the strategy of interest and the no screening strategy.
+[‡] The number of life-years gained with a given strategy was calculated as the difference in model-estimated life expectancy between the strategy of interest and the no screening strategy.

-SIG+FIT, SIG alone, CTC, colonoscopy alone, and strategies involving colonoscopy either preceded by or followed by annual FIT.
+stool-based modalities, SIG+FIT, sigmoidoscopy alone, CTC, colonoscopy alone, and strategies involving colonoscopy either preceded by or followed by annual FIT.